YoeYang/MCV-preprocess/README.md

 - **Audio Extraction & Speaker Diarization**: Extract audio from videos, perform speaker diarization, and generate clean timestamp files.
 - **Video Segmentation**: Generate segmentation timestamps, cut the videos into clips based on these timestamps, and transcribe the clips using the Whisper model.

-The project is organized into two main modules:
+The project is organized into two main modules/steps:
 - **process_videos**: Handles audio extraction, diarization, and timestamp denoise/merge.
 - **video_segmentation**: Handles generating segmentation timestamps, video cutting, and transcription of video clips.